 Production-wise, with technical expertise and small-business flexibility, Tove & Libra does their best to also accommodate order quantities to material availability (say if a roll of ribbon can make 30 drawstrings, they won’t knowingly order 35 pants), and make use of offcuts to create tote bags to sell for charity.

 They consider the garment’s life cycle during the design process, to ensure smart and ethical production.
-By using thoughtful materials, and designing approachable, functional and seasonless styles, their customers can cherish their purchases for years.
-They are also reasonably priced, and the brand educates their customers on proper fit and after-care of their clothing.
+By using thoughtful materials, and designing multi-functional and seasonless styles, their customers can cherish their purchases for years to come.
+The brand has also redesigned their own overstock into “new” collections to extend their products’ lifecycle.

 The brand believes the fashion industry needs to do better.
 Tove & Libra’s goal is to reduce waste, from the production process through to consumers’ closets.
 Tove & Libra’s founders are charting a path to make sustainable style the new fashion essential.